Euler State Networks: Non-dissipative Reservoir Computing: Experiments

 \section{Experiments}

 The mathematical analysis provided in Section~\ref{sec.analysis} pointed out that EuSN dynamics are naturally biased towards the edge of stability.
 In this section, we show the relevant impact that such a characterization can have in applications.
 First, in Section~\ref{sec.memory}, we analyze the impact on tasks involving long-term memorization in comparison to RC models.
-Then, in Section~\ref{sec.benchmarks} we analyze the resulting performance (in terms of accuracy, required times, and energy consumption) on several time-series classification tasks, in comparison to both RC models and trainable RNN architectures.
+Then, in Section~\ref{sec.benchmarks} we analyze the resulting performance (in terms of accuracy, required times, and energy consumption) on several time-series classification benchmarks, in comparison to both RC models and trainable RNN architectures.

-The experiments described in this section were ran in single-GPU mode, on a system equipped with 2x20 Intel(R) Xeon(R) CPU E5-2698 v4 @ 2.20GHz, and 4 Tesla P100-PCIE-16GB GPU.
-The code used for our experiments is written in Keras and is made publicly available online\footnote{ \url{https://github.com/gallicch/EulerStateNetworks}}.
+The experiments described in this section were run in single-GPU mode on a system equipped with 2x20 Intel(R) Xeon(R) CPU E5-2698 v4 @ 2.20GHz and 4 Tesla P100-PCIE-16GB GPU.
+The code used for our experiments is written in Keras and Scikit-learn, and is made publicly available online\footnote{ \url{https://github.com/gallicch/EulerStateNetworks}}.